borntofrappe/fullstack-d3/README.md

 .attr('fill', 'transparent')
 ```

-As the triangles are meant to just support mouse interaction, it is unnecessary to shown them.
+As the triangles are meant to just support mouse interaction, it is unnecessary to show them.
 If need be, remove the comments from the lines setting a thin stroke.

 ```js
 // .attr('stroke', 'currentColor')